1. May we meet you Sir?

 My experience has been great with a good measure of the Grace of God.
 I have won several awards and advised on some of the biggest deals in the market.
 I am also an adjunct lecturer at the University of Ibadan and a Visiting Professor at the Afe Babalola University, teaching law and policy, something I enjoy doing.
 As you are also aware, I had written 2 books before now.

 My advice to young and upcoming lawyers in choosing their career path is to first gain knowledge in a diverse area of legal practice in their first few years of practice, before specializing.
-As the book will show, many transactions will involve a wide range of niche legal areas including financing, taxation, general corporate law.
-Whilst lawyers need not be experts in each of these areas, it is nonetheless essential for them to have working knowledge of these areas to advise clients appropriately.
+As the book will show, many transactions will involve a wide range of niche legal areas including financing, taxation, and general corporate law.
+Whilst lawyers need not be experts in each of these areas, it is nonetheless essential for them to have a working knowledge of these areas to advise clients appropriately.
 To do this, lawyers must dedicate a significant portion of their time to conducting legal research and keeping up to date with key transactions occurring in the market and the issues which have arisen in them.

 Thanks for having me!